 On the flip side, if interest rates were 2 percent higher than the inflation rate or more, it would portend a drop in gold prices.

-Hyzy says gold's rise has been driven by fear of the unknown and the unthinkable.
-The unknown is whether the U.S. dollar will continue to weaken, due in part to Standard & Poor's downgrade of U.S. government debt.
-The unthinkable is whether the world's major economies will suffer another near-catastrophic financial crisis.
+For example, Hyzy says gold's rise in the past has been driven by fear of the unknown and the unthinkable.
+The unknown was whether the U.S. dollar would weaken.
+The unthinkable was whether the world's major economies would suffer another near-catastrophic financial crisis.

 The "love" aspect has to do with the rising demand for gold jewelry and ornaments in China, India and other emerging-market countries where gold is an important cultural symbol, Holmes says.